 Automatic exchange of information may be the most productive type of exchange of information, but it is the most difficult to implement.
 Automatic exchange of information would normally cover cross-border payments such as interest, dividends and royalties.

-The payers of such cross-border income (i.e., a bank) would provide the relevant information to their government (transmitting government) which would, in turn, provide that information to the government (receiving government) of the country where the recipient of such income is located; this would normally be the place of organisation for a company, and the place of residence and/or citizenship for an individual.
+The payers of such cross-border income (i.e., a bank) would provide the relevant information to their government (transmitting government) which would, in turn, provide that information to the government (receiving government) of the country where the recipient of such income is located; this would normally be the place of organisation for a company, and the place of

+The EU Directive on the

+successfully implemented,

+the automatic exchange

+of information between

+other countries.

+Taxation of Savings, if residence and/or citizenship for an individual.